 It is not surprising that there are so many well renowned historical museums in Cambridge, the University itself, around which the city formed, was founded in 1209 and has been through much history.
 From Saxon trading markets to the English Civil War, Cambridge has seen and withstood many tumultuous events.
 As Cambridge University, largely considered one of the best in the world, has had so many prestigious graduates and teachers, it is not surprising that many of them have helped to find many top quality museums and historically educational sites across this ancient city.
-There are five University Museums Below a few of them, suitable for all ages and an enlightening and enriching experience for those staying in hotels in Cambridge UK.
+Here are 5 Fantastic Cambridge University Museums, suitable for all ages and an enlightening and enriching experience for those staying in hotels in Cambridge UK.

 In 1816, Richard, VII Viscount Fitzwilliam of Merrion left his huge collection of artifacts and paintings to the University of Cambridge, who created and named this museum after him.
 The Museum is the largest of the five University of Cambridge Museums and holds within its columned walls a vast collection of Titian, Veronese, and Rembrandt and Palma Vecchio masterpieces.
 There are also a number of Ancient Egyptian artifacts and a vast collection of engravings, one of Fitzwilliam’s passions.

 Founded in 1884, this museum holds many local artefacts from the city’s history, dating back to Viking settlements in the Bronze Age.
 The museum also holds a vast range of international artifacts, charting archaeological discoveries in Polynesia and much of the South Pacific.
 It is run by the department of Archaeology and Anthropology and can be located on Downing Street.